Ditchcarbon

 Manchester City Council's reported carbon emissions

-In 2025, Manchester City Council reported total carbon emissions of approximately 33,578,000 kg CO2e, with Scope 1 emissions at about 1,411,000 kg CO2e, Scope 2 emissions at approximately 1,694,600 kg CO2e, and Scope 3 emissions reaching about 25,587,500 kg CO2e.
-The council has set an ambitious target to achieve net-zero carbon emissions by 2038, aiming to transform Manchester into a healthy, green, and socially just city.
-This long-term commitment encompasses all scopes of emissions, reflecting a comprehensive approach to climate action.
-The council's initiatives are part of a broader strategy to address climate change and promote sustainability within the community.
+In 2025, Manchester City Council reported total carbon emissions of approximately 33,578,000 kg CO2e, with emissions distributed across various scopes: Scope 1 emissions were about 1,411,000 kg CO2e, Scope 2 emissions were approximately 1,694,600 kg CO2e, and Scope 3 emissions accounted for about 25,587,500 kg CO2e.
+The Council has set ambitious climate commitments, aiming to achieve net-zero carbon emissions by 2038.
+This long-term target is part of their broader mission to create a healthy, green, and socially just city.
+Additionally, they previously aimed to reduce the city's CO2 emissions by 41% by 2020 from 2005 levels, demonstrating a commitment to significant near-term reductions.
+These initiatives reflect Manchester City Council's dedication to addressing climate change and reducing its carbon footprint across all scopes of emissions.

 Unlock detailed emissions data